-In this example, we will be using the OneCloud HTTP BizApp.
-It has the four standard commands expected by any REST API.
+This example uses the OneCloud HTTP BizApp.
+It has the four standard Commands expected by any REST API.
 Those Commands are as follows:

-Each of these Commands also allow the inclusion of an Output Schema where you can enter a sample payload for each output that can produce JSON.
+Each of these Commands also allow the inclusion of an Output Schema where users may enter a sample payload for each output that can produce JSON.
 This will enable access to the properties of this output in downstream Commands.

 Sample JSON Data: